SnackFerret/Anthro-Stage/README.md

 Anthro Stage is a partially 3D printed 4ft wide stage used to film micro shows for <a href="https://github.com/FurShows">@FurShows</a>, or your own projects and is still currently under development.

-Anthro Stage is designed and sutable for a wide range of project types including:
+Anthro Stage uses off the shelf parts and components as well as a wide variety of 3D printed accessories and is designed and sutable for a wide range of project types including:

 <ul>
   <li>Stopmotion: